Milio-Dev/Milio-Dev/README.md

 # 💫 About Me:
 Hi!
-I'm Manu
-Student in Networking and Full-Stack web development
+I'm Manu, student in Networking and Full-Stack web development

 ## 🌐 Socials: